 Section 2.
 The Program Director shall serve a term of 2 years and along with his/her committee members, shall be responsible for running each chapter meeting including the coordination of the speakers.
 The Clinical Education Director and along with his/her committee will select speakers and coordinate events for the following year, obtain a CV and meeting objectives for each event to be submitted to the Public Relations Director or PR committee for publication and the Secretary for documentation, and coordinate all communication with each speaker including technology requirements prior to each event and any appreciation after.
 S/he shall be responsible for scheduling the place, meals, and speakers for the chapter meetings.
 S/he shall write a thank you note to each speaker, request a vita for each speaker for the local chapter Secretary to keep on file, as well as share pertinent information regarding chapter meetings, topics, and speakers with the Austin AMFT officers and Board.

 Section 3.
-The Public Relations Director shall serve a term of 2 years and along with his/her committee members, shall be responsible for writing, editing, assembling, and disseminating the Chapter electronic newsletter or announcements prior to each chapter meeting, maintaining the chapter’s website, facilitating the chapter’s social media presence, and generally overseeing communications that reach the public’s eye.
+The Public Relations Director shall serve a term of 2 years and along with his/her committee members, shall be responsible for writing, editing, assembling, and disseminating the Chapter electronic newsletter or announcements prior to each chapter meeting, maintaining the chapter’s website and generally overseeing communications that reach the public’s eye.
 The Public Relations Director shall be responsible for keeping an updated mailing list and a chronological file of all the newsletters for the Chapter online.
 The PR Director will coordinate activities as appropriate with the Outreach Director.